Kkari/professional-bookshelf/README.md

 * Clean Code: A Handbook of Agile Software Craftsmanship **by** Robert C. Martin
 * Javascript: The Good Parts **by** Douglas Cockford

+## Whitepapers (only those that are about distributed systems, without being exhaustive):
+* AWS Well-Architected Framework
+* AWS Cloud Architecture Best Practices Whitepaper
+* Building Fault-Tolerant Applications on AWS Whitepaper
+* Web Hosting Best Practices Whitepaper

 ## Books that I have read just for fun:
 * Recommender Systems **by** Dietmar Jannach
 * Data Mining: Practical Machine Learning Tools and Techniques **by** Ian H. Witten
 * And Introduction to Functional Programming Through Lambda Calculus **by** Gerg Michaelson